papadanku/papadanku.github.io/doc/source/blog/gpu/loops.rst

-Converting a Nested 2D Loop to 1D
+An Alternative 2D Loop on The GPU
 =================================

 On GPUs, a single 1D loop can be more efficient than a nested 2D loop for tasks like sampling a 2D window.
 Here's how to sample a 3x3 window of offsets using a 1D loop.